studioml/studio/README.md

 ## Authentication
 Both studio ui and studio runner use the same authentication tokens for a database backend.
-The tokens are valid for 1 hour, but if tfstudio is running, it renews the tokens automatically.
+The tokens are valid for 1 hour, but if TFstudio is running, it renews the tokens automatically.

 Note that refresh tokens do not expire; this means you can use these tokens on multiple machines, e.g. when you want to use a Google account authentication on a remote server but don't want to open extra ports.
 Simply copy the contents of ~/.tfstudio/keys folder to the desired machine.

 Currently TensorFlow studio supports 2 methods of authentication: email and password and using a Google account.
 To use studio runner and studio ui in guest mode, in studio/default_config.yaml, uncomment "guest: true" under the database section.

-Alternatively, you can set up your own database and configure tfstudio to use it.
+Alternatively, you can set up your own database and configure TFstudio to use it.
 See [setting up database](docs/setup_database.md).
 This is a preferred option if you want to keep your models and artifacts private.

 ### Email / password authentication